Presenting: Jordan B. Peterson vs Nietzsche.

 “Beware that, when fighting monsters, you yourself do not become a monster..” — Nietzsche

-Fun fact II: The fight or “lion-stage” is an impulse, not a viable perspective on life, which makes it fun to see how post structuralists and postmodernists essentially are creating their paradigms on top of it.
+Fun fact: The fight or “lion-stage” is more of an impulse than a viable perspective on life, which makes it fun to see how post structuralists and postmodernists essentially are creating their paradigms on top of it.
 They might as well be building a house on a landslide.

 Points for Round Two

-Calling the Camel spirit supremely important Peterson’s actions on the public stage has been more Lion-like.
-So far — in the beginning of 2018, the Lion spirit of Peterson hasn’t died, as it rightly should, but perhaps his smile and ease in for example the Cathy Newmann interview in late 2017 reveals that the Lion is losing its roar?
-Which would be a good thing.
+Calling the Camel spirit supremely important Peterson’s actions on the public stage has also been Lion-like.
+So farin 2018, the Lion spirit of Peterson hasn’t died, as it perhaps should, but perhaps the Peterson Lion is losing its roar?
+Which might be a good thing.
 Funnily enough his combatants see him as the dragon and themselves as lions.
 Whatever the case Peterson’s courage under fire in the trials and tribulations has given him many points in “Lion spirit”.

-Fun fact: Postmodernists are said to be heavily inspired by Nietzsche.
-I think however that Nietzsche would laugh at Foucault’s reduction of all our drives to “power”.
-At Derrida’s “there is nothing under the word”, he would roll his eyes in contempt at the hubris connected with discounting our inner devils.
+Fun fact: Postmodernists called themselves heavily inspired by Nietzsche.
+I think however that Nietzsche would have disagreed with Foucault and Derrida’s “there is nothing under the word”, he would roll his eyes in contempt at the hubris connected with discounting our inner devils and in as much as Nietzsche coined himself a psychologist and they were by all accounts anti psychologist there is no real connection.

 ROUND THREE: Innocent Child Peterson vs. Innocent Child Nietzsche